Topological Moduli Space for Germs of Holomorphic Foliations III: Complete families: Introduction

 An analogue of Theorem~\ref{conjug} in the marked setting will be given in Theorem~\ref{teo91}.\\

 We will also compare the conjugation notions of local families and deformations.
-A \emph{deformation of $\F$} is the data of a family $\un\F_{P,t_0}$ over a germ of holomorphic manifold $P$ at a point $t_0$ and a biholomorphism that identifies $\F$ with the fiber $\F_{P}(t_0)$.
+A \emph{deformation of $\F$} is the data of a family $\un\F_{P,t_0}$ over a germ of holomorphic manifold $P$ at a point $t_0$ and a biholomorphism that identifies $\F$ to the fiber $\F_{P}(t_0)$.
 A \emph{conjugacy of deformations} of $\F$ is a conjugacy of the associated families compatible with the corresponding biholomorphisms, cf. \S\ref{sec-equi-global}.
 In Theorem~\ref{equideffam} we show that this compatibility condition is automatically fulfilled in the context of marked germs of families.\\

 The central point of the paper is Theorem~\ref{localuniv}.
 It states the \Cex-universality of the germ at any point of the parameter space of the global family $\un\F_{\mbf U}$ constructed in \cite{MMS} that contains all the topological types in a fixed SL-class.
-This property will be proven by explicitly computing the Kodaira-Spencer map of this family at each point that provides an infinitesimal characterization of \Cex-universality.\\
+This property will be proven by explicitly computing the Kodaira-Spencer map of this family at each point, that provides an infinitesimal characterization of \Cex-universality.\\

 In Chapter~\ref{Sfact} we look at the problem of existence of factorizations of global families through $\un\F_{\mbf U}$.
-Since Theorem~\ref{localuniv} provide local factorizations, obtaining a global factorization is reduced to a gluing problem; the group structure of the moduli space obtained in \cite{MMS} allows to translate it into a cohomological problem that can be solved under weak topological assumptions on the parameter space of the global family.\\
+Since Theorem~\ref{localuniv} gives local factorizations, obtaining a global factorization is reduced to a gluing problem.
+The group structure of the moduli space obtained in \cite{MMS} allows to translate this one into a cohomological problem that can be solved under weak topological assumptions on the parameter space of the global family.\\